Menu

 When marketers, copywriters, and authors speak highly of someone’s copywriting prowess, you know they are a darn good copywriter.
 Adele Costa, aka The Copy Canary, is that someone.

 Adel’s copywriting portfolio page is filled with a range of work in a nice two-column format.
+I also love the calm range of colors she uses, but her font choice is a bit funky in comparison.

 Screenshot of Alisha Selena, from the copywriting portfolios collection.